 Besides these destinations, there are five more places for prime cherry blossom viewing: the royal palaces.

 There are five royal palaces in the city.
 No matter which palace you visit, you’ll see beautiful cherry trees in full bloom against a backdrop of historic architecture.
-You don’t need to visit them all, but you carve out time to visit at least one.
+You don’t need to visit them all but carve out time to check out at least one.